An explicit mean-covariance parameterization for multivariate response linear regression: Computation

 The iterate in \eqref{MM_update} can be written in the more familiar notation:

 where, using the notation from \citet{parikh2014proximal}, ${\rm Prox}_f$ denotes the proximal operator of the function $f$:

 The proximal operator can be computed efficiently for a broad class of convex and non-convex penalty functions.
-In Table 1, we provide closed form solutions of four proximal operators corresponding to convex penalties used in multivariate response linear regression.
+In Table 1 of the Supplementary Material, we provide closed form solutions of four proximal operators corresponding to convex penalties used in multivariate response linear regression.
+For example, if one used the $L_1$ norm as a penalty, the proximal operator is simply the soft-thresholding operator.

+With an appropriate choice of step size parameter $t_k$ for each $k$, iterates generated from \eqref{MM_update} are guaranteed to monotonically decrease the objective function value.
+However, this is not sufficient to ensure that the iterates converge to a critical point.
+In our implementation, we use an accelerated variation of the proximal gradient descent algorithm proposed by \citet{LiAcc2015} specifically designed for solving non-convex optimization problems which ensures that iterates converge to a critical point of \eqref{non_convex_estimator}.

-The complete algorithm is summarized in Algorithm 1.
-We implement this algorithm, along with a number of auxiliary functions, in the the R package \texttt{MCMVR}, which is available in the Supplementary Material.
+The complete algorithm is sketched in Algorithm 1.
+We implement this algorithm, along with a number of auxiliary functions, in the the R package \texttt{MCMVR}, which is available for download at \href{http://github.com/ajmolstad/MCMVR}{github.com/ajmolstad/MCMVR}.